Hemant7771/Mern-App/README.md

 ## ✨ Features

 - React component-based frontend
+- Reusable Card components with props
-- REST API using Express
+- REST API using Express.js
-- MongoDB database integration
+- MongoDB database integration using Mongoose
-- Data fetched from backend and displayed on UI
+- Product data fetched from backend and displayed on UI
 - Clean and simple UI with basic styling

 ## 📂 Project Structure